blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 - resolve policies and generate `EXPIRED` alerts, upon which the Systems MAY chose to implement automatic data deletion, or other protocols for data archiving or similar
 - resolve policies for Systems configured not to automatically delete data, but to automatically grant `DELETE` requests only when data is `EXPIRED`

-Optionally, for systems wanting to automatically deni `DELETE` requests when data MUST be kept, Privacy Compilers MAY be able deliver resolve policies giving `HOLD` status, when there is at least one Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`.
+Optionally, for systems wanting to automatically deny `DELETE` requests when data MUST be kept, Privacy Compilers MAY be able deliver resolve policies giving `HOLD` status, when there is at least one Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`.

+## Working with Provenance

+### Remembering provenance
+In order to correctly process `TRANSPARENCY.PROVENANCE` requests as well as requests that are intended to be transferred (`target` = `ORGANISATION`, `PARTNERS`), the Privacy Compiler MUST:
+- Keep track of transfers, as described in [Implications for Systems](./RFC-PRIV.md#remembering-transfers)
+- Keep track of System IDs that correspond to particular targets values, i.e. know which Systems are in `ORGANISATION`, and which are in `PARTNERS`
+- For every data field that the System is likely to store (either a field of a data collection form, or simply a field in its database) given the `selector` corresponding to that data field, keep track of one or more [Provenance](./RFC-PRIV.md#provenance) objects.

+> When a System generates data about the Data Subject, it creates a Data Capture and associates its Fragments with a [Provenance](./RFC-PRIV.md#provenance) object having `provenance-category`: `DERIVED`
+>
+> When a System receives a Data Capture from another System, they associate to all of its Fragments an additional [Provenance](./RFC-PRIV.md#provenance) object having `provenance-category`: `TRANSFERRED`
+>
+> A Data Capture Fragment may end up having multiple [Provenance](./RFC-PRIV.md#provenance) objects to indicate that it has been given by a human user to one System, then transferred to another system.

+### Resolving provenance in requests

+In response to `TRANSPARENCY.PROVENANCE` Demands, the Privacy Compiler can:
+- look for Data Capture Fragments related to particular Data Subject,
+- specifically, when the `TRANSPARENCY.PROVENANCE` Demand is constrained to a particular Privacy Scope, look for only Data Capture Fragments corresponding to this particular Privacy Scope, and
+- retrieve the [Provenance](./RFC-PRIV.md#provenance) objects provided in `provenance` of such Data Capture Fragments

+When a Demand is restricted by a [Provenance Restriction](./RFC-PRIV.md#provenance-restriction), the Privacy Compiler is tasked with a more complex interpretation:
+- The [Provenance Restriction](./RFC-PRIV.md#provenance-restriction) either includes an explicit `target`, one of {`ORGANISATION`, `PARTNERS`, `SYSTEM`}, or `SYSTEM` is assumed.
+- The Privacy Compiler MUST resolve this information in the context of the particular System that it serves.
+    - `SYSTEM` is understood as the System that the Privacy Compiler serves.
+    - To resolve `ORGANISATION` and `PARTNERS` The Privacy Compiler looks into the correspondence table it keeps, to know which System IDs are `ORGANISATION` and `PARTNERS` Systems to the System it serves.

+After having resolved the `target` value to concrete Systems IDs, the Privacy Compiler looks for Data Capture Fragments, the `provenance` of which matches both:
+- the `provenance-category` of the Demand's [Provenance Restriction](./RFC-PRIV.md#provenance-restriction), AND
+- the one of the System IDs to which the `target` value has been resolved.

 ## References